 Thanks to the love of real ale and my commitment to packing on muscle, I've gained a fair amount of weight.
 This new found weight and lack of running meant my body couldn't really remember how it used to run.
-Attempts to pick up running again over the last 10 years have been sporadic and without true commitment as I still wanted to keep up the gym time, but also because it kept hurting, and a lot more than I ever remembered before.
+Attempts to pick up running again over the 10 years that followed my decision to start running again were sporadic and without true commitment as I still wanted to keep up the gym time, but also because it kept hurting, and a lot more than I ever remembered before.

 The pains and niggles would also keep me off the road for several weeks at a time.
-It was like 3 steps forward, 2 steps back.
+It was like three steps forward, two steps back.
 Shin splints.
 Runner's knee.
 Twinges of plantar fasciitis.
 They all started to show themselves and didn't disappear quickly when I stopped running.
 I bought better shoes and the problems kept coming back, so I sort of gave up trying.